 One interesting conclusion can be drawn from this, and similar, incidents.
 Despite spending 90 minutes berating the opposition, the opposition fans, useless members of their own team or the board (but only at Villa Park and debt-ridden League Two clubs), football supporters, if they are really honest, thoroughly enjoy sharing a light-hearted moment with everyone present.
 An incident that brings the whole ground together in a moment of comedy should be applauded.
 The fact that sincere hostilities are resumed within seconds is even more brilliant.

-Years of study into the annual phenomenon of the PTS can now be concluded definitively.
-Football Clichés presents The Ten Chapters of a Protracted Transfer Saga:
+Years of study into the annual phenomenon of the PTS can now be concluded definitively, in The Ten Chapters of a Protracted Transfer Saga:

 Chapter I - The Honeytrap

-A player begins to reportedly "attract interest" from "several clubs", also known as the no shortage of suitors.
-If he is considered good enough in these early stages, this elite group of "several clubs" will probably include Chelsea, Manchester City, Arsenal and Manchester United, all of whom will be mulling over a bid.
-This, I'm sure you will agree, is a very cunning way for totally uninformed media to hedge their bets for the outcome of an embryonic PTS.
+A player reportedly begins to attract interest from several clubs and it emerges that there's no shortage of suitors.
+If the target is considered good enough in these early stages, this elite group of clubs will automatically include Chelsea, Manchester City, Arsenal and Manchester United, all of whom will supposedly be mulling over a bid.
+This, I'm sure you will agree, is a very cunning way for the as-yet relatively uninformed media to hedge their bets for the outcome of an embryonic PTS.

-Once a player's marketability has been established, the football industry has an unspoken and unwritten agreement with the BBC.
+Once a player's marketability has been established, the football industry has an unspoken and unwritten agreement with its broadcasters.
 The terms of this deal mean that, when appropriate, the player in question will be the subject of a post-highlights video montage on Match of the Day.
-Alan Hansen, or whoever is his co-pundit that night, will analyse fairly unspectacular footage of the player's performance, concluding with the claim that the player has "a bright future".
+Alan Hansen, or whoever his co-pundit may be that night, will analyse fairly unspectacular footage of the player's performance, concluding with the claim that the player has "a bright future".
 If the player is a defender, for example, several clips of him making routine interceptions will be interpreted as early signs of a superstar in the making.

-A similar agreement exists with Sky.
-In this case, the player will receive the full attention of the ever-eager studio pundit Jamie Redknapp (who has emerged as a useful marketing tool in these early stages of the PTS, mainly due to his complete aversion to criticising players in any way) during the course of the pre-match warm-up.
-Complete with stats at the bottom of the screen, it is a spectacle that PTS experts feel is akin to watching kitchenware being hawked on QVC.
+A similar pact exists with Sky Sports.
+In this case, the player will receive the full attention of the ever-eager Jamie Redknapp (who has emerged as a useful marketing tool in these early stages of the PTS) during the course of the pre-match warm-up.
+Complete with helpful stats at the bottom of the screen, it is a spectacle that PTS experts describe as akin to watching kitchenware being hawked on QVC.

 Chapter III - The "Hands-Off" Warning